What is a payment deferral?

 How to defer a payment

-According to Medina, deferring payments may or may not be an option for you, depending on the type of loan you have and the financial institution you're working with.
-And deferred payment options may not be clearly listed on your financial institution’s website.
+Deferring payments may or may not be an option for you, depending on the type of loan you have and the financial institution you’re working with.

 Mortgage payments

-Depending on your mortgage lender, you may be able to find resources online that outline options if you're struggling to keep up with payments.
-Fortunately, many major banks, including Chase, U.S. Bank and Wells Fargo, list mortgage assistance options right on their websites.
+Depending on your mortgage lender, you may be able to find resources online that outline options if you’re struggling to keep up with payments.
+Many major banks, including Chase, U.S. Bank and Wells Fargo, list mortgage assistance options on their websites.

-If your mortgage lender lists deferred payments or mortgage forbearance as an option, you'll want to follow the steps outlined.
-For example, Chase and U.S. Bank let you apply for mortgage assistance online, whereas Wells Fargo asks you to call in to speak with a home preservation specialist.
+If your mortgage lender lists deferred payments or mortgage forbearance as an option, you should follow the steps outlined on its website.
+For example, Chase and U.S. Bank let you apply for mortgage assistance online, whereas Wells Fargo asks you to call and speak with a home preservation specialist.

 » MORE: Government home loans: What are they and should you get one?